Economics of fascism: Fascism and capitalism

 Fascism had complicated relations with capitalism, which changed over time and differed between fascist states.
-Fascists have commonly sought to eliminate the autonomy of large-scale capitalism and relegate it to the state.
+Fascists have commonly sought to eliminate the autonomy of large-scale capitalism and leave it in control of the state.
 However, fascism does support private property rights and the existence of a market economy and very wealthy individuals.
 Thus, fascist ideology included both pro-capitalist and anti-capitalist elements.
 As Sternhell et al. argue: The Fascist revolution sought to change the nature of the relationship between the individual and the collective without destroying the impetus of economic activity –– the profit motive, or its foundation –– private property, or its necessary framework –– the market economy.
 This was one aspect of the novelty of fascism; the Fascist revolution was supported by an economy determined by the law of markets.In practice, the economic policies of fascist governments were largely based on pragmatic goals rather than ideological principles, and they were mainly concerned with building a strong national economy, promoting autarky, and being able to support a major war effort.